 On July 23, 1971, Landsat 1 (originally named the Earth Resources Technology Satellite) was launched into space.
-The goal of the Landsat program was to obtain extensive satellite imagery of Earth's terrain.
+The goal of the Landsat program was to obtain extensive satellite imagery of Earth’s terrain.
 Today, both Landsat 7, which was launched in 1999, and Landsat 8, which began operating in 2013, are active and functional.
-The program was heavily opposed at the start, for budget restrictions and the U.S. Defense Department's fear that such photography would negatively affect the confidentiality of the missions.
+The program was heavily opposed at the start, for budget restrictions and the U.S. Department of Defense’s fear that such photography would negatively affect the confidentiality of the missions.
 But it ultimately was funded and became a successful and valuable new program.

 Hubble Space Telescope

 Chandra X-ray Observatory, launched by NASA in 1999, is a telescope designed for detecting X-ray emissions in space.
-These emissions occur in the universe's hottest regions, where stars explode, and Chandra has been groundbreaking in its ability to capture images of such phenomena.
-The telescope captured images of a 2019 galactic storm in a distant galaxy in a cosmic structure known as the “Teacup,” located over 1 billion light years from Earth.
+These emissions occur in the universe’s hottest regions, where stars explode, and Chandra has been groundbreaking in its ability to capture images of such phenomena.
+The telescope captured images of a 2019 galactic storm in a distant galaxy in a cosmic structure known as the “Teacup,” located over 1 billion light-years from Earth.

 Spitzer Space Telescope

-The Spitzer Space Telescope, which was launched in 2003 and retired in 2020, is an infrared telescope that has allowed scientists visual access to previously unseen regions of the universe.
+The Spitzer Space Telescope, which launched in 2003 and retired in 2020, is an infrared telescope that has allowed scientists visual access to previously unseen regions of the universe.
 The telescope is made up of two main components: the spacecraft itself and the cryogenic telescope assembly.
 It has produced striking images of brown dwarfs, molecular clouds, and more.
-Spitzer is notable for its role in scientists' ability to identify exoplanets and has given insight into galaxies over 13 billion light years from Earth.
+Spitzer is notable for its role in scientists’ ability to identify exoplanets and has given insight into galaxies over 13 billion light-years from Earth.

 International Space Station